rajathithan/dataflow/README.md

-### Town of Squirreliwink
+### Town of Squirrel wink

 ## Imagine...
 ===========

-In the town of Squirreliwink there are 835 happy families of squirrels who travel daily to a neighboring forest to collect nuts.
+In the town of Squirrel wink there are 835 happy families of squirrels who travel daily to a neighboring forest to collect nuts.
 On their journey back to town they pay a toll by the color of their nuts.
 There are 3 nut colors: Cornsilk, Slate Gray, Navajo White.